 "FGood" — Fraction of good pixel values.

-"Integ" — Integrated value, being the sum of the products of the value and pixel width in world
+"Integ" — Integrated value, being the sum of the products of the value and pixel width

 "Iwc" — Intensity-weighted co-ordinate, being the sum of each value times its co-ordinate, all divided